Past Dialogue Programming

 Culture and CostumesOctober 15th, 2025Culture and Costumes promotes necessary dialogue around the cultural, social, and ethical issues of costume practices, particularly during Halloween.
 By raising awareness about how costumes can reinforce harmful stereotypes and further the marginalization of minority communities, people can make informed and respectful decisions that challenge norms. |

-Redesigning Democracy DialoguesSeptember 17th and October 6th, 2025For these two sessions, participants were lead through AAC&U and Institute for Democracy in Higher Education’s Democracy Re/Designed framework that gives students, faculty, and staff the tools to have real conversations about what a democracy that works for everyone could look like.
-It's about imagining new possibilities, questioning the status quo, and shaping systems that are more just, inclusive, and responsive to people's needs. |
+Redesigning Democracy DialoguesSeptember 17th, October 6th, Novemeber 17th, 2025For the first two sessions, participants were lead through AAC&U and Institute for Democracy in Higher Education’s Democracy Re/Designed framework that gives students, faculty, and staff the tools to have real conversations about what a democracy that works for everyone could look like.
+It's about imagining new possibilities, questioning the status quo, and shaping systems that are more just, inclusive, and responsive to people's needs.
+Our last event titled Redesigning Democracy Action Forum facilitated on Novemeber 17th, 2025 gave space for future and past participants to discuss and act on what we collectively want to see in the democracy we're creating. |

 Spring 2025